 Sometimes the most simple steps are often the most overlooked steps.

 Part of trading risk management is to plan your trades ahead of time.
 Planning your trades before you take them can be the difference between success and failure.

 You plan your trade and trade your plan.
 You’ll find that when you deviate from your plan, it’s often not a success.
 Why?
 You’re letting emotion control your decisions.

 Any good trader knows the price he or she is willing to pay ahead of time as well as what price they’re willing to sell at.
 They have to look at the charts to see the probability of the stock hitting their desired price.

-If the return is in fact high enough, then the trade can be placed.
+When the return is in fact high enough, then place the trade.
 Hence the importance of knowing how to read patterns and know what candlesticks mean.

 Trading risk management doesn’t happen without candlesticks, patterns and your willingness to look at profit and loss.
 Take a look at unsuccessful traders.
 What do they have in common?

 They enter trades without figuring out their profit and loss targets.
 They have no idea when they’ll sell.
 This causes emotions to take over.
 When emotion is dictating trades, you’re on your way to blowing up your brokerage account; especially if you’re trading both stocks and options.

 Stop losses are one way to help with trading risk management.
 Setting a stop loss sets a price when you’ll sell a trade taking a loss.
 If you’re only willing to risk 10 cents on a trade, you set your stop less 10 cents below your entry.